tektoncd/pipeline/docs/resources.md

 # PipelineResources

-`PipelinesResources` in a pipeline are the set of objects that are going to be used as inputs to a [`Task`](tasks.md) and can be output by a `Task`.
+`PipelineResources` in a pipeline are the set of objects that are going to be used as inputs to a [`Task`](tasks.md) and can be output by a `Task`.

 A `Task` can have multiple inputs and outputs.